-The purpose of the practice is to get your cat to associate being inside a car for something other than a visit to the vet.
+The purpose of the practice is to get your cat to associate being inside a car with something other than a visit to the vet.
 Only plan long car rides with cats when you think that your feline friend is ready.

-This might not work well with all the cats and if you notice that the cat is anxious and stressed after several car rides, the only way you can travel is by considering sedation.
+This might not work well with all cats and if you notice that the cat is anxious and stressed after several car rides, the only way you can travel is by considering sedation.

-Sleeping pills, diphenhydramine, and benzodiazepines are a few things you can use for cat sedation for travel.
 It is recommended to visit the vet before you administer your cat any sedatives.
 If not administered properly, they can cause serious problems.